emlab-ucsb/2024-07-01-ucsb-intro-geospatial/site/built/16-vector-csv-to-shapefile-in-r.md

 associated attribute data - or columns describing each feature in the spatial object.

-We will continue using the `sf` and `terra` packages in this episode.
+We will continue using the `sf` package in this episode.

 ## Import .csv